crisgarner/awesome-foundry/README.md

 - [forge inspect $CONTRACT Tweetstorm by @w1nt3r_eth](https://twitter.com/w1nt3r_eth/status/1579486967963693057) - Twitter thread about how to use forge inspect $CONTRACT ir-optimized.
 - [](https://twitter.com/PaulRBerg/status/1603057723985301507?utm_source=substack&utm_medium=email) - Fork testing with Foundry against a specific block number? by @PaulRBerg.
 - [Using Foundry to Explore Upgradeable Contracts (Part 1)](https://runtimeverification.com/blog/using-foundry-to-explore-upgradeable-contracts-part-1) - Using Foundry tests to illustrate the various techniques used to make contracts upgradeable.
+- [Foundry Best Practices](https://book.getfoundry.sh/tutorials/best-practices) - This guide documents the suggested best practices when developing with Foundry.
+In general, it's recommended to handle as much as possible with forge fmt, and anything this doesn't handle is below.
+- [Invariant Testing WETH With Foundry](https://mirror.xyz/horsefacts.eth/Jex2YVaO65dda6zEyfM_-DXlXhOWCAoSpOx5PLocYgw) - In this short guide, we'll write invariant tests from the ground up for Wrapped Ether, one of the most important contracts on mainnet.

 ## Projects Using Foundry